boku7/boku7.github.io/_posts/2019-08-10-SLAE32_1_BindShell.md

 + This makes `shellcode` perfect for `malware` and `exploits`.

 ### Assembly
 Processors only understand `Machine Code`.
-The closest thing to writing in `Binary` is to write `Assembly` code.
+The closest thing to writing in `Binary` is writing `Assembly` code.
 + Compiled Assembly code has a 1:1 correlation with Machine code.

 #### For Example: